Invasion of Najd: Expedition of Dhatur Riqa

-Mubarakpuri says that in the context of these invasions, one of significance was the Dhat Ar-Riqa campaign which some scholars claim, took place in Najd (a large area of tableland in the Arabian Peninsula) in Rabi‘ Ath-Thani or Jumada Al-Ula, A.H.
-4. They substantiate their claim by saying that it was strategically necessary to carry out this campaign in order to quell the rebellious bedouins in order to meet the exigencies of the agreed upon encounter with the polytheists, i.e. minor Badr Battle in Sha‘ban, A.H 4.
+Mubarakpuri says that in the context of these invasions, one of significance was the Dhat ar-Riqa campaign which some scholars claim, took place in Najd (a large area of tableland in the Arabian Peninsula) in Rabi II or Jumada I AH 4.
+They substantiate their claim by saying that it was strategically necessary to carry out this campaign in order to quell the rebellious bedouins in order to meet the exigencies of the agreed upon encounter with the polytheists, i.e. minor Badr Battle in Sha'ban AH 4.

-The most authentic opinion according to Safiur Rahman al Mubararakpuri, however, is that Dhat Ar-Riqa‘ campaign took place after the fall of Khaibar (and not as part of the Invasion of Najd).
-This is supported by the fact that Abu Hurairah and Abu Musa Al-Ash‘ari witnessed the battle.
-Abu Hurairah embraced Islam only some days before Khaibar, and Abu Musa Al-Ash‘ari came back from Abyssinia (Ethiopia) and joined Muhammad at Khaibar.
-The rules relating to the prayer of fear which Muhammad observed at Dhat Ar-Riqa‘ campaign, were revealed at the Asfan Invasion and this scholars say, took place after Al-Khandaq (the Battle of the Trench).
+The most authentic opinion according to Safi ar-Rahman al-Mubararakpuri, however, is that Dhat ar-Riqa' campaign took place after the fall of Khaibar (and not as part of the Invasion of Najd).
+This is supported by the fact that Abu Hurayra and Abu Musa al-Ash'ari witnessed the battle.
+Abu Hurayra embraced Islam only some days before Khaibar, and Abu Musa al-Ash'ari came back from Abyssinia (Ethiopia) and joined Muhammad at Khaibar.
+The rules relating to the prayer of fear which Muhammad observed at Dhat ar-Riqa' campaign, were revealed at the Asfan Invasion and this scholars say, took place after al-Khandaq (the Battle of the Trench).